Skip to main content

 The pattern

-1. Spin up one Session with your preset (e.g. chrome-latest).
+1. Build one Session with your preset (e.g. chrome-latest).

 2. For each request:

-• Call session.SetTCPProxy(url) (plus SetUDPProxy if you're on H3).
+• Call session.SetTCPProxy(url) (plus SetUDPProxy if H3 is in play).

 Full example: rotating through 3 proxies